PRO-2684/Semantic-Search/docs/TELEGRAM.md

 TBD

-Note that for best results, all files must be of .PNG or .WEBP format.
+Note that for best results, all files must be of .JP(E)G, .PNG or .WEBP format.
+Also, no more than 120 new images per initialization.

 ## Configuration